Contact Us

 • Cloud-Native SaaS: No servers to maintain.
 Cisco handles infrastructure and updates.

-• Active Synthetic Monitoring: Agents placed in different locations continuously test your network and apps, catching issues before users report them.
+• Active Synthetic Monitoring: Agents deployed across your network continuously test your network and apps, catching issues before users report them.

-• Internet Path Visualization: When your site is slow, you can see exactly where on the internet the delay occurs—your ISP, a peering point, the destination network.
+• Internet Path Visualization: When your site is slow, you can see exactly where on the internet the delay occurs: your ISP, a peering point, or the destination network.

-• BGP Monitoring: Tracks internet routing changes.
+• BGP Monitoring: Tracks changes in internet routing.
 If your traffic suddenly routes through a different country, you’ll know why performance dropped.

 Nagios XI runs on Linux and monitors through plugins.
 The core software is simple, but thousands of plugins allow users to monitor virtually anything, from standard network gear to custom applications.